-Holly Hill is located in the sleepy rural community of Spartansburg, Pennsylvania, about 120 miles north of Pittsburgh.
+Holly Hill is located in the sleepy rural community outside of Spartansburg, Pennsylvania, about 120 miles north of Pittsburgh.
 Here, visitors can see the scenery by sleigh, covered wagon, carriage, or trolley.
 After an enchanting journey through snow-covered pines, guests arrive at a cabin where a crackling fire and cups of hot cocoa await.
 Let's just say it's worth the two-hour drive if you're coming from Pittsburgh.

 A full-on holiday oasis is what you'll find at Overly's Country Christmas in Greensburg, just 32 miles outside of Pittsburgh.
 Visitors are welcome to wander through the Christmas Village, then roast marshmallows and sing carols around the bonfire afterward.
 There's a model train display for transportation buffs and a General Store for last-minute shoppers.
 At the end of the day, you'll be treated to a grand holiday light display (weather permitting).
 Overly's Country Christmas is open every year from mid-November through December.

 As of December 2020, Dragon Run Forge & Livery is not accepting reservations until further notice.